Winter hiking: How to stay warm, safe and active all season long

 However, if you need your fingers free for a camera or some other dexterous use, this will be annoying.
 I’ve found touch-screen friendly gloves to be highly practical, although they’re not as warm as mittens.
 Often I use them in combination with Hot Hands.
 In my experience, these can get so warm that you have to take the gloves off and merely hold the warming packets.
 Hot Hands generally last about 8 hours.
 There are several varieties, including foot warmers, gloves and different levels of heat.
 However, if you’ve left a box of them sitting in a closet for years, they may be out of “steam” because they have a finite shelf life.

 If you want a more permanent solution, you can carry a heater (no extension cord required!).
-A wide variety of USB-charged, battery-powered heaters are available.
+A wide variety of USB-charged, hand-held heaters are available.
 Of course they can only hold a charge for so long.
 That means you need to consider this when planning the duration of your winter hike.
 Finally, you can also use a flameless fuel heater, like those created by Zippo.
 Be sure to read the directions and don’t do anything crazy like using gasoline or you’ll blow yourself up.

 Legacy Park, Lee's Summit, Mo.